Hashtag Web3 / Updated

 -

-call,delegatecall, andstaticcalldo not cause the parent function to revert if they fail.
-They simply returnfalseas the first return value.
-If you don't check this return value, your function will continue executing as if the call succeeded, which can lead to unexpected states. -
+call,delegatecall, andstaticcalldo not revert the parent function upon failure; they simply returnfalseas the first return value.
+Failing to check this return value allows the function to proceed as if the call succeeded, potentially leading to unexpected states. -

 The Vulnerable Code: